theseus-os/Theseus/book/src/subsystems/display/porthole.md

 As expected from most window managers `Window` can be partially moved outside the screen, and resized, it has a title and title bar.

-Every `Window` has its own `VirtualFrameBuffer`, which has the same size as the window, when a window is resized window also changes `VirtualFrameBuffer`'s size to match the new size.
+Every `Window` has its own `VirtualFramebuffer`, which has the same size as the window, when a window is resized window also changes `VirtualFramebuffer`'s size to match the new size.
 Window's `VirtualFramebuffer` always sits at the top-left (x:0,y:0) of the screen.

 The window provides various methods to draw and print things, the window only provides these methods to write into its framebuffer which is not directly mapped to actual pixels on the physical screen, but is used by `WindowManager` to write into the backbuffer, the reason for this is quite simple, we want to avoid dealing with complex lifetime related issues that would arise from having multiple window's accessing different parts of a single backbuffer, which also adds lessens our chance of having deadlock.